metauni/metauniOS/README-AI.md

 ### Embeddings and vector databases

 Modern AIs based on deep learning models such as Transformers learn and compute on *vectors*.
-If you show a word, a sentence or an image to a Transformer model that is trained to understand it, its ``thoughts'' are vectors that can be extracted as a useful representation called an [embedding](https://txt.cohere.ai/sentence-word-embeddings/).
+If you show a word, a sentence or an image to a Transformer model that is trained to understand it, its "thoughts" are vectors that can be extracted as a useful representation called an [embedding](https://txt.cohere.ai/sentence-word-embeddings/).

 A vector database such as [Pinecone](https://www.pinecone.io/) stores these embeddings.
 In a normal SQL database you write queries in a query language that includes statements like `SELECT name WHERE age > 20`.
 In a vector database the language is linear algebra, and is organised around dot products: you query the database by providing an embedding and asking for similar embeddings (that is, vectors that point in a similar direction).